 David waits two hundred years to incarnate again in the late twentieth century.
 This long timeframe is most unusual in this era when the Earth’s population is growing enormously and there are ample opportunities for incarnating.
 But this time lag is deliberate.
 His soul waits until the circumstances for completing the plan are more auspicious.

 Again, David is to marry, and again he is failing to fulfill the plan.
-Now in his thirties and with few friends—none of whom are female he chooses a solitary profession, works long hours and fails to socialize.
+Now in his thirties and with few friends—none of whom are female, he chooses a solitary profession, works long hours and fails to socialise.

 Before coming to see me, David has a sense that something is not quite right in his life, and Michael’s book confirms it.
 He finds my website and makes an appointment.
 During the regression, he experiences two illuminating past lives.
 Once he clearly understands his soul’s plan, he significantly changes his life to get back on track with the plan.